Developer Guide

 - Should work on any mainstream OS as long as it has Java

-or above installed. - Should be able to hold up to 1000 items and recipes without noticeable sluggishness in performance for typical usage.
+11or above installed. - Should be able to hold up to 1000 items and recipes without noticeable sluggishness in performance for typical usage.

 - A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.